dark-side/sports-hub/products/sport_news_portal/web_application_features/lifestyle_dealbook_news/README.md

 ## Check list:

-  - Verify if UI corresponds to prototypes.
+  - Verify if UI corresponds to prototype
   - The Lifestyle and Dealbook should be separate menu items in the navigation
   - User should be able to view articles that relate to Lifestyle and Dealbook
   - User should be able to scroll the list of articles